Menu

 The Indian Head River is one of the largest and potentially ecologically rich tributaries that flows into the North River.
 This 3.7-mile stretch of river creates the Hanson, Hanover, and Pembroke town borders before meeting the Herring Brook and forming the Headwaters of the North River.

 The Indian Head River restoration focuses on reconnecting and restoring the natural flows of the Indian Head River.
-Our goal is to restore fish passage for river herring, Atlantic shad, native brook trout and eels by removing the 2 of the 3 dams on the river – Luddam’s Ford Dam (aka Elm St. Dam aka Curtis Crossing Dam) and State St./Cross St. Dam (aka Indian Head Dam).
+Our goal is to restore fish passage for river herring, Atlantic shad, native brook trout and eels by removing the first 2 dams up from the ocean – Ludden’s Ford Dam (aka Elm St. Dam aka Curtis Crossing Dam) and State St./Cross St. Dam (aka Indian Head Dam).
 Completing this project would result in the opening of 1.7 miles of river.

 Cover photo: Indian Head River, Pembroke by Rob MacDonald.